 This panel measures the blood levels of arsenic, lead, and mercury.

-Patient should avoid seafood and red wine 72 hours prior to collection.
+The patient should avoid seafood and red wine 72 hours before collection.

 Heavy Metals Mercury, Lead, and Arsenic - All You Need to Know

 A heavy metal test has nothing to do with the rock music genre with a similar name.
 These tests are designed to check for heavy metals present in your body.
 Different types of metals such as mercury, lead, or arsenic can get inside your system.